P-Image LoRA: Training and Inference

 sks_comic_noir)✅ Uploaded dataset to HuggingFace

-✅ P-Image LoRA training with
+✅ P-Image LoRA training with p-image-trainer

-p-image-trainer✅ Downloaded and extracted LoRA weights
+✅ Downloaded and extracted LoRA weights

 ✅ Uploaded LoRA weights to HuggingFace

-✅ P-Image LoRA inference with
+✅ P-Image LoRA inference with p-image-lora using the trigger word

 For image editing LoRA (input image → edited image), use the P-Image-Edit LoRA notebook and p-image-edit-trainer / p-image-edit-lora.
 See the LoRA and P-Image documentation for full parameters.